thestackcollective/front-end-curriculum/lessons/module-2/old-workflow.md

 ##### Improvement / Enhancement
-These are the low priority labels; however, these labels are very applicable for the projects you are building at Turing.
+These are the low priority labels; however, these labels are very applicable for the projects you are building at TheStackCollective.
 Because of that, this is something we expect to see in your projects.
 An example would be `nice-to-have` features that you want to add to your project.

 ### Assignments